CinemaBlend participates in affiliate programs with various companies. We may earn a commission when you click on or make purchases via links.

 Not only is the original Blade film, with Wesley Snipes and Stephen Dorff as fanged mad scientist Deacon Frost, currently available to stream now on HBO Max, but the whole big screen franchise is as well.
 Continue the blood-soaked binge with Blade II, the stylish 2002 follow-up from Guillermo del Toro in which the hunter must team-up with his prey to defeat a common enemy, and see him join forces with Jessica Biel and Ryan Reynolds for the less acclaimed third installment Blade Trinity from 2004.
 You could also stream the short-lived, but well-regarded, spin-off series, with rapper Sticky Fingaz taking over the title role in 2006, on Tubi for the price of nothing.

 Will Blade Be On Netflix?

 There was a time in late 2018 when both Blade and Blade II were available to stream on Netflix, but that option would expire at the turn of the new year.
-With the current option to stream said films on Hulu, there is no apparent sign of either returning to the rival platform anytime soon.
+With the current option to stream said films on HBO Max, there is no apparent sign of either returning to the rival platform anytime soon.